MovinIn/adventures-in-literature-and-film/README.md

 1. He has no curiosity
 2. He makes no extra movements.
 He is robotic.
 3. He lives in his own world: "he was following his own rational orbit around the world, without bothering at all about the asteroids gravitating around him."
 4. He is time centric.
+### Term Test 2
+Cast Away, Around the world in 80 days, Raiders of the Lost Ark, Robinson Crusoe